|Clare-Gladwin Regional Education Service District|

 Staff members retain rights of communication for collective bargaining purposes and union organizational activities.

-The Board designates the Superintendent and Technology Director as the administrators responsible for initiating, implementing, and enforcing this policy and its accompanying guidelines as they apply to the use of the Network and the Internet for instructional purposes.
+The Board designates the Superintendent and Technology Director as the administrators responsible for initiating, implementing, and enforcing this policy and its accompanying guidelines as they apply to the use of the District’s Education Technology.

 P.L.
 106-554, Children's Internet Protection Act of 2000